Coping With Natural Disasters: The Mental Health Impacts Of Hurricane Beryl

 Losing loved ones can add to the trauma associated with the natural disaster, as individuals may be forced to postpone their mourning to continue to cope with and get through the natural disaster safely.
 When the disaster ends, it can seem that the rest of the world “goes on living,” whereas those left behind may continue to struggle to find support as they grieve their losses.

-Difficulty getting needs met
+Difficulty of getting needs met during a traumatic event

 During disasters, people are often cut off from food, water, healthcare, electricity, and more.
 They may also be unable to take baths or engage in regular hygiene practices.
 When one’s home is lost, they may be without shelter, clothing, and protective items.
 Losing these necessities can lead to severe mental distress and may factor into the development of conditions like PTSD.